chrisnatali/dotfiles/README.md

 Note:  You may need to install video drivers.
 See [xorg installation on arch](https://wiki.archlinux.org/index.php/Xorg#Installation)

+11. Time Sync

+At this point, `timedatectl` should already be installed and you can set ntp based clock synchronization up via `timedatectl set-ntp true`.

 #### Extra Packages

 There are several packages that are not installed by default and are not managed by the most common package managers (e.g. dropbox-cli, textql).